ondrahos/so_long/README.md

 ### Project Overview

 The so_long project is a game development project that involves creating a simple 2D game using the MLX42 graphical library.
-The objective is to build a game where a player navigates through a map, collects items, and reaches a goal while avoiding obstacles.
+The objective is to build a game where a player navigates through a map, collects items, and reaches a goal.

 ### Key Objectives

 - Implement basic game mechanics such as player movement, item collection, and collision detection.
-- Utilize the MinilibX library to handle graphics, window management, and user inputs.
+- Utilize the MLX42 library to handle graphics, window management, and user inputs.
-- Design and render a visually appealing game environment using sprites and textures.
+- Design and render a visually appealing game environment using textures.
 - Ensure game functionality is robust and bug-free through thorough testing and debugging.

 ### Core Features

 1. **Game Mechanics:**
    - Player movement controls (up, down, left, right).
-   - Collision detection with walls and obstacles.
+   - Collision detection with walls.
    - Collectible item placement and collection.
-   - Game state transitions (start screen, in-game, game over, victory).

 2. **Graphics and Rendering:**
-   - Rendering the game world with textures and sprites.
+   - Rendering the game world with textures.
-   - Displaying player character, items, obstacles, and other elements.
+   - Displaying player character, items, walls and other elements.
-   - Implementing animations and visual effects to enhance gameplay experience.

 3. **Input Handling:**
    - Capturing user inputs for controlling the player character.